-In our office, we use the latest research and technology to address lip or tongue ties.
-If indicated, we can perform surgical release of the tie (frenectomy or frenotomy) using the LightScalpel, a state-of-the-art CO2 laser.
+In our office, we use the latest research and technology to address lip or tongue ties on infants, children, and adults.
+If indicated, we can perform surgical release of the tie (frenectomy, frenotomy, or frenuloplasty) using either the LightScalpel, a state-of-the-art CO2 laser, or scissors and sutures as appropriate.
 We work with other professionals who are experienced in this area, and refer as needed for services including craniosacral therapy, speech therapy, orofacial myology, chiropractic care, physical therapy, or lactation consults.

 Therapeutic Laser Treatments

 Our lasers can treat other soft tissue concerns such as canker sores or cold sores, and we can perform soft tissue biopsies.

 Additionally, our therapeutic cold lasers can help to provide significant pain relief.